lindseysim/templatize/README.md

 To prevent this, the `calcAge` function could be adjusted in a few ways.
 First, it could simply check for the existence of the parameters it requires and if not found, return blank or some other filler value.
 Or you could simply wrap the interior block of the function in a try-catch-finally block to prevent the exception from bubbling out.

 Another method is to prefix the property name with a tilde ('~'), which tells Templatize not to evaluate this function unless provided a given context.
 (When referencing the function in the template, you do not include the tilde.)
+Note that any references to the function without a dynamically provided context will not render.

 &nbsp; *Template:*